10 Worst Dinner Habits That Are Causing Weight Gain

 When it comes time for dinner and you've decided to make something yourself, you're clearly already committed to whipping up a hearty, yet healthy meal.
 You want something that not only tastes great but fills you up, too.
 While making your own dinner is an easy way to guarantee you're not sabotaging your own weight-loss goals as you are the one in charge of the meal, there are still some things you might be doing that aren't ideal.
-That's right, your dinner habits are just disastrous.
+That's right, some of your dinner habits are just disastrous.

 You're adding too much salt.